mvolkmann/blog/src/swift/SwiftCharts.md

 ## Scrolling

-To create a chart that is larger that its allocation screen space and can be scrolled to view all the content:
+To create a chart that is larger that its allocation screen space and can be scrolled horizontally to view all the content:

 1. Embed the `Chart` in a `ScrollView(.horizontal)`.
 1. Apply the `frame` view modifier to the `ScrollView`